RezaShahrestani/programme/courses/Foundation/javascript-foundation/week3/assignment.md

 Remove the item in `names` that is equal to `nameToRemove`

-Copy the code below to your homework
+Copy the code below to your assignment

 ```js
 const names = [